Hutton Gibson: Beliefs

 In the early 1990s, Gibson and Tom Costello hosted a video called Catholics, Where Has Our Church Gone?.
 It is critical of the changes made within the Catholic Church by the Second Vatican Council and espouses the Siri thesis that in 1958, after the death of Pope Pius XII, the man originally elected pope was not Angelo Roncalli, but another cardinal, "probably Cardinal Siri of Genoa" (a staunch conservative candidate and first papabile).
-Gibson stated that the white smoke which emanated from a chimney in the Sistine Chapel to announce a new pope's election was done in error; black smoke signifying that the papacy was still vacant was quickly created and the public was not informed of the reason for the initial white smoke.
+Gibson stated that the white smoke that emanated from a chimney in the Sistine Chapel to announce a new pope's election was done in error; black smoke signifying that the papacy was still vacant was quickly created, and the public was not informed of the reason for the initial white smoke.
 A still photograph of a newspaper story about this event is shown.
-"Had our church gone up in smoke"? asked Gibson.
-He stated that the new pope was forced to resign under duress and two days later, the "modernist Roncalli" was elected pope and took the name "John XXIII".
+"Had our church gone up in smoke?" asked Gibson.
+He stated that the new pope was forced to resign under duress, and two days later, the "modernist Roncalli" was elected pope and took the name "John XXIII".
 In 1962, Roncalli, as Pope John XXIII convened the Second Vatican Council.
 In 2006, Hutton Gibson reversed his position on the Siri thesis, asserting that this theory was based on a mistranslation of an article written on October 27, 1958, by Silvio Negro for the evening edition of the Milan-based Corriere della Sera.

-A similar event happened in 1939; in that case a confusing mixture of white and black smoke emanated from the Sistine Chapel chimney.
+A similar event happened in 1939; a confusing mixture of white and black smoke emanated from the Sistine Chapel chimney.
 In a note to Vatican Radio, the secretary of the Papal conclave at the time, a monsignor named Santoro said that a new pope, Eugenio Pacelli, had been properly elected regardless of the color of the smoke.
 Pacelli took the name Pius XII.

-Gibson endorsed Ron Paul for president in the 2008 United States presidential election.
+Gibson endorsed Ron Paul for president in the 2008 United States Presidential Election.
 In January 2010, he made an appearance on the far-right-wing radio show, The Political Cesspool, to promote his views.
 In August 2010, he made another appearance on The Political Cesspool during which he made a widely discussed allegation that Pope Benedict XVI is "homosexual" and "half the people in the Vatican are queer".
 During the same interview, he also claimed that the Pope was a Freemason.

 Local congregation support

 In 2006, Gibson's foundation, The World Faith Foundation of California, which is funded by Mel Gibson, purchased an existing church structure in the Pittsburgh suburb of Unity, Pennsylvania, and used it to establish a Tridentine sedevacantist congregation called St. Michael the Archangel Roman Catholic Chapel.
 Rev. Leonard Bealko, purportedly a former Roman Catholic priest who had left the church voluntarily in 1986, was appointed pastor.
-By mid-2007, Gibson and his fellow congregants had dismissed Bealko and dissolved the congregation amid charges that Bealko had misrepresented his credentials and mishandled its finances.
+By mid-2007, Gibson and his fellow congregants had dismissed Bealko and dissolved the congregation amid charges that Bealko had misrepresented his credentials and mismanaged its finances.